Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Estimates at the discrete level: JKO scheme

 \section{Estimates at the discrete level: JKO scheme}

 In this section, we prove Theorem~\ref{thm:JKO}.
 We first introduce few mathematical tools from optimal transport theory and the JKO scheme.
 The reader who is familiar with these topics may choose to skip the first subsection.
 For more details on these ideas, we refer to the books~\cite{santambrogio2015optimal,villani2021topics,villani2009optimal,ambrosio2008gradient}.
 In a second subsection, we review the main results from the literature concerning the JKO scheme in the context of the Keller-Segel model, as established in~\cite{dimarino} and state general lemmas.
-The last two subsections are dedicated to the proof of Theorem~\ref{thm:JKO}: first the $L^{\infty}_{t}W^{1,p}_{x}$ estimates and then the $L^{2}_{t}H^{2}_{x}$ strong convergence.
+The last two subsections are dedicated to the proof of Theorem~\ref{thm:JKO}: first existence of the scheme and $L^{\infty}$ bounds, second the $L^{\infty}_{t}W^{1,p}_{x}$ estimates and finally the $L^{2}_{t}H^{2}_{x}$ strong convergence.